esztergalicz/workshop-gis-with-nosql/README.md

 ```

 ### 2. Django
-To be able to visualize the features from MongoDB on a map in the browser, we are using the django framework.
+To be able to visualize the features from MongoDB on a map in the browser, we are using the [Django framework](https://www.djangoproject.com/).
 1. Start the django project
 go to `C:\django\map` and open a cmd there
 type